 German EU Blue Card Requirements

-Opposed to the regular work VISA, the German EU Blue Card has some specific requirements that you need to fulfil before it is granted.
+Opposed to the regular work VISA, the German EU Blue Card has some specific requirements that you need to fulfill before it is granted.

 - University or Masters Degree: Depending on the type of job, a minimum of a University degree is required.
 Some jobs require a Master’s Degree in order to qualify for the German EU Blue Card.